AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 The domains that require data analysis are really diverse.
 Most domains, including science, entertainment and sport, are making use of the data available to them; for example the time users spend playing a video game, so data scientists may be asked to analyse data from any field to help in the decision-making process.

 The diversity of the application domains warrant specialisation into different data science areas; some data scientists specialise in one specific domain, such as medical science.
-In other cases experts from the domain try to gain experience or qualifications to analyse their own data or include a data scientist in their project.
+In other cases, experts from the domain try to gain experience or qualifications to analyse their own data or include a data scientist in their project.
 In all cases, insight and understanding of the domain application is needed in the data mining project, either by a data scientist's interaction with domain experts from the company they are helping or by contracting an external expert into the team.

 ###What questions might a data scientist attempt to answer?